jfch/housingSearch/README.md

-# housingSearch
+# Anti-Fraud Housing Search Web Application

-How to run the web app:
+## How to run the web app:

 1.aws login, 2 servers with MongoDB installed